janorga/dummy-vuln-webapp/README.md

 ## Description

-This is a dummy vulnerable web app to check and test SQL easy injection attacks and XSS.
+This is a dummy vulnerable web app built for checking and testing SQL easy injection attacks and XSS.

 Docker Engine is required.
 Docker install instructions: https://docs.docker.com/engine/install/ubuntu/